Alexhl09/Instaclone/README.md

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
+- [Parse]
+- DateTools
+- [YPImagePicker]
+- [ActivityBar]

 ## Notes

 Describe any challenges encountered while building the app.

+I had a serious problem with github, I installed a cocoapod that later I didn't use, but I commit that version. when I was trying to push my commits, one of them was too big that github didn't let me to push my changes.
+I had to save my last version and remove all the previous commits.

 ## License